hantsy/jakartaee10-starter-boilerplate/README.md

 ## What is it?

 This project provides a simple template for Jakarta EE developers to start a Jakarta EE 10 project in seconds.

-It contains a collection of simple examples of the Jakarta EE specifications, and test configurations of running Arquillian tests to test the Jakarta EE components, Github actions example configuration for continuous integration.
+It contains a collection of simple examples to demonstrate the Jakarta EE specifications, varied test configurations of testing Jakarta EE components with against the popular Arquillian container adapters, and Github Actions example configuration for continuous integration and continuous deployment purpose.

 ## Docs